danielfenske/weekend-jquery-salary-calculator/README.md

 ## Description

 The Salary Calculator is an application that records employee salaries and adds them up to report total monthly costs.
 Features of the application include an employee submission form and data table that lists all employees who made a submission.
+The total monthly cost section of the page will turn red when the cost exceeds $20,000.

 ### Duration

 The total duration of the project was roughly ~16 hours.

 ### What problem was solved?

+The task at hand was to create an application that correctly received employee information and display it in a table list of all employee submissions.

 Accomplishing the business need for this application led me to approach this problem by breaking down the project into several small steps.
 This was prioritized to ensure the code written was concisely, easy-to-read, and followed a logical path.
 Below are the steps I took to ensure the project was executed to this standard: